Sensory Overload Play

 - Early 1900s: Havelock Ellis's Studies in the Psychology of Sex reframed intense and contrasting sensation within the ordinary spectrum of human eroticism, loosening the pathologising tone of earlier sexology.

-- 2013–2022: Neither overstimulation nor sensation play appears as a disorder in the DSM-5-TR or in the ICD-11; consensual sensory play falls entirely outside the paraphilic-disorder framework, which is reserved for interests that cause distress, impairment, or harm to others.
+- 2013–2022: Neither overstimulation nor sensation play appears as a disorder in the DSM-5-TR or the ICD-11; consensual sensory play falls entirely outside the paraphilic-disorder framework.

 Cultural & subcultural evolution

 The practical vocabulary of overload comes from the BDSM "sensation play" tradition that formalised in the leather and kink scenes of the 1970s onward.
 As communities documented techniques for manipulating touch, temperature, sound, and sight, a natural polarity emerged between starving the senses (deprivation) and flooding them (overload).
-Contemporary community references such as Wikipedia's sensation-play overview describe the umbrella spanning gentle stimulation through to intense overstimulation, and online glossaries discuss deliberate overload as one named sub-practice within it.
+Contemporary references such as Wikipedia's sensation-play overview describe an umbrella spanning gentle touch (feathers, silk, warm oil, whispering) through to intense stimulation, and online glossaries discuss deliberate overload as one named sub-practice within it.
 Throughout, the framing has remained that of an ordinary consensual technique rather than a diagnosis.

 In practice